mikeylim/mooder/README.md

 - Category-based suggestions (quick actions, activities, meditation, food, books)
 - Suggestions are generated per check-in
 - Saved and reusable from history
+- Users can generate suggestions later for categories they didn’t initially choose
 - Automatic fallback to a secondary AI provider when quota limits are reached

 ### History
 - Chronological list of check-ins
 - Emoji-enhanced mood display
-- Swipe actions and bulk delete
+- View full check-in details
-- Generate suggestions directly from past check-ins
+- Generate or regenerate suggestions from past check-ins

 ### Insights
 - Summary statistics over the last 7 or 30 days
-- Trend graphs for energy, tension, focus, and connection
+- Single, interpretable overall mood score (0–10) trend line
+- Clear explanation of how the overall score is calculated
 - Most common moods with percentages
 - Top drivers with accurate percentage breakdowns